ATSIMA 2020 Online Conference Series ‘Nhewaŋana’ ‘Nhe djämamirriyaŋana’

 Future ATSIMA Conferences

 ATSIMA’s previous conferences established the need to have a Revolution in mathematics education to improve educational outcomes for Aboriginal and Torres Strait Islander learners.
-The theme for the proposed ATSIMA 2021: Nhe Waŋana Nhe Djämamirriyaŋana: Speak It, You Create It, continues this idea of a revolution in education.
+The theme for ATSIMA 2023: Nhe Waŋana Nhe Djämamirriyaŋana: Speak It, You Create It, continues this idea of a revolution in education.

 Nhe Waŋana (Speak It) refers to the importance of valuing all Aboriginal and Torres Strait Islander languages in education.
 It refers to a need for a bilingual education where Aboriginal and Torres Strait Islander learners have the opportunity to learn in their language throughout their educational journey.